 - Single product screen

-This initiative is Open Source and the data is available for anyone to use.
+This initiative is Open Source and the data - anonymous - is open for the use of anyone.

-A funny feature could be added, for a short while (e.g. 5 months during a Beta period), to create a media Buzz at launching, or for example, during the exhibition.
-This extra feature would let users evaluate people or other animals (Man/Woman/Other), so that users fill in the form just like the one for an object, but for purely social and comical purposes.
+A funny features could be added, for a short while (i.e. 5 months - Beta period), to create a media Buzz at launching.
+That extra feature would let users evaluate people or other animals (Man/Woman/Other), so that users fill in the form just like an object, for purely social and comical purposes.

-In the long term, affiliate marketing campaigns via ad banners (i.e. Google ad network - Adsense) could be considered, to obtain funding for the hosting, development, maintenance and marketing tasks required.
-These affiliate campaigns would need to be ethical and promote a set of values from recycling to repair and secondhand shops.
+On the long term, affiliate marketing campaigns via ad banners (i.e. Google ad network - Adsense) can be considered, to find funding for the hosting, development, maintenance and marketing tasks required.
+These affiliate campaigns have to be ethical and promote a set of values from recycling to repair and second-hand shops.

 Thoughts and inspiration